Students should spend their time and energy focusing on school—not worrying about the cost of getting there.

 Almost all street intersections in California pose as a safety threat to people on bikes.
 The longer it takes for a person on a bike to pass through an intersection, the greater likelihood that they’ll get hit by an oncoming vehicle.

-We're building momentum and support for AB 1103, and we need to hear from you.
+In the meantime we're building momentum and support for stop-as-yield legislation in our state, and we need to hear from you.

 Add your name below in support of the California "Stop As Yield" policy and make biking safer and more accessible for all.